geigermatic/transcript-gen-v2/local_only_transcript_summarizer_prd_v3.md

 # Local-Only Transcript Summarizer — PRD v3

 ## Overview
 A **local, browser-based application** (no Electron) that summarizes teaching transcripts and supports ChatGPT‑like conversational Q&A using a local Ollama instance.
-All data and learning stay on the user’s machine, ensuring privacy and IP protection.
+All data and learning stay on the user's machine, ensuring privacy and IP protection.

 The target user is a non-technical meditation and techniques teacher who needs to generate summaries, course materials, and descriptions in her own voice for use on her website and in course development.

+**Current Status:** MVP complete with integrated dashboard interface, style guide management, and real-time Ollama status monitoring.

 ---